syncfusion-content/javascript-docs/js/Spreadsheet/Getting-Started.md

 3. Formula Series - fill formula based on cell reference.
 4. Formatting - repeat cell formats.

-For auto filling, editing and autofill should be enabled using `allowEditing` and `allowAutoFill`.
+For auto filling, editing and auto fill should be enabled using `allowEditing` and `allowAutoFill`.

 {% highlight html %}
 <div id='Spreadsheet'></div>